 Prep the Aromatics

-Place some chopped onion and ghee in a skillet, then crumble saffron threads by rubbing between your fingers:
+Place some chopped onion and cooking fat in a nonstick skillet or large saucepan, then crumble a pinch of saffron threads by rubbing between your fingers.
+You only need 1/4 teaspoon here.

 Cook all of this together over medium heat for about 5 minutes, until the onion has softened: